sandinmyjoints/williamjohnbert.com/source/_posts/2012-11-04-update-and-rescheduling.md

 ---

-[**Zero to Node**](http://www.meetup.com/Nova-Node/events/84918342/), my talk about writng and deploying a node.js app in production, has been rescheduled to Tuesday, November 6, due to Hurricane Sandy.
+[**Zero to Node**](http://www.meetup.com/Nova-Node/events/84918342/), my talk about writing and deploying a node.js app in production, has been rescheduled to Tuesday, November 6, due to Hurricane Sandy.

   In other news, I've redone this site using [Octopress](http://octopress.org/)